Typography

 - The

-HTML element, or anchor element, with its href
+a HTML element, or anchor element, with its href attribute, creates

 a hyperlink to web pages, files, email addresses, locations in the same page, or anything else